Sinamahani/AdaptiveDBSCAN/README.md

 ```
 heat_matrix = density.calc_density()
 ```
 In the command above, by adding `minimum_density = ...`, you can define the threshold for the minimum value of the density for each cell.
-Default value is 10.
+The default value is 10.

 plotting the density map:
 ```